10x-Engineers/Infinite-ISP_ReferenceModel/docs/UserGuide.md

 | digital_gain    | Details |
 | -----------     |   ---   |
-| is_enable       | This is a essential module and cannot be disabled
+| is_enable       | This is an essential module and cannot be disabled
-| is_auto         | Flag to calculated digital gain using AE Feedback
+| is_auto         | Flag to calculate digital gain using AE Feedback
 | gain_array      | Gains array.
 List of permissible digital gains |
 | current_gain    | Index for the current gain in gain_array.
 It starts from zero |
 | ae_feedback| AE feedback, it has only following values <br> - `1` (Overexposed)  <br> - `-1` (Underexposed)  <br> - `0` (Correct Exposure) |